CCL Updates From Around the World

 - The World Bank's Carbon Pricing Dashboard

-- Viewers can view data and download graphs from the Dashboard’s Map and Data page, including the latest information on carbon price levels, GHG emissions coverage from the:
+- Viewers can view data and download graphs from the Dashboard’s Map and Data page, including the latest information on carbon price levels, GHG emissions coverage from:

-- 46 national jurisdictions and 28 subnational jurisdictions are putting a price on carbon.
+- 46 national jurisdictions and 31 subnational jurisdictions which are putting a price on carbon.

-- 57 carbon pricing initiatives are implemented or scheduled for implementation.
+- 58 carbon pricing initiatives which are implemented or scheduled for implementation.

 - Collaboration with ICAP: The World Bank is now collaborating with the International Carbon Action Partnership (ICAP) to provide the latest data on carbon pricing initiatives across the globe.
 Learn more about ICAP on the Dashboard’s “About” page.